plblum/jivs/planning/ModelRules Design Overview.md

 * UI-only validators
 * Enablement rules
 * Form-specific variants
-* Binding inputs/components to ValidationManager
+* Binding inputs/components to ValueHostsManager

 The UI layer should be able to extend shared business-owned configuration without modifying the original business-owned source directly.